Categorical absorptions of singularities and degenerations: Introduction

 If~$\cP$ provides a deformation absorption, so that~$\langle \io_*\cP \rangle \subset \Db(\cX)$ is admissible, then~$\thick(\io_*\cP) = \langle \io_*\cP \rangle$, so we will uniformly use the notation~$\thick(\io_*\cP)$ for the resulting admissible subcategory of~$\Db(\cX)$.

-To clarify the definition note that the category~$\thick(\io_*\cP)$ is contained in~$\Db_X(\cX)$, the subcategory of~$\Db(\cX)$ formed by objects with set-theoretical support on~$X$; moreover, we prove in~\cite[Theorem~1.1]{KS:hfd}, $\thick(\io_*\cP)$ is always admissible in~$\Db_X(\cX)$.
+To clarify the definition, note that the category~$\thick(\io_*\cP)$ is contained in~$\Db_X(\cX)$, the subcategory of~$\Db(\cX)$ formed by objects with set-theoretical support on~$X$.
+Moreover, by~\cite[Theorem~1.1]{KS:hfd} the category~$\thick(\io_*\cP)$ is always admissible in~$\Db_X(\cX)$.
 Thus, the deformation absorption property amounts to the assumption that~$\thick(\io_*\cP)$ keeps being admissible in the larger category~$\Db(\cX)$.